krishnanpooja/Notes.md/NLP.md

 2. Key Vector: k= X * Wk.
 Think of this as an indexing mechanism for Value vector.
 Similar to how we have key-value pairs in hash maps, where keys are used to uniquely index the values.
 3.Value Vector: v= X * Wv.
 Think of this as the information in the input word.

+dk = tf.cast(tf.shape(k)[-1], tf.float32)
+For example, consider that Q and K have a mean of 0 and variance of 1.
+Their matrix multiplication will have a mean of 0 and variance of dk.
+So the square root of dk is used for scaling, so you get a consistent variance regardless of the value of dk.
+If the variance is too low the output may be too flat to optimize effectively.
+If the variance is too high the softmax may saturate at initialization making it difficult to learn.

 What we want to do is take query q and find the most similar key k, by doing a dot product for q and k.
 The closest query-key product will have the highest value, followed by a softmax that will drive the q.k with smaller values close to 0 and q.k with larger values towards 1.
 This softmax distribution is multiplied with v.
 The value vectors multiplied with ~1 will get more attention while the ones ~0 will get less.
 The sizes of these q, k and v vectors are referred to as “hidden size” by various implementation

 ![image](https://user-images.githubusercontent.com/8016149/167283288-558f09c5-2218-417e-bd3d-a2da4d514d37.png)